cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 the defconfig files we at ALR have updated.
 This `.defconfig` uses the NuttX version 7.26.

-Available example list
+# Available example list

-# Olimex STM32-E407
+## Olimex STM32-E407

-- NSH
+- NSH over USB
 - NSH over UART
-- BMP180
+- BMP180 through I2C
-- HIH6130
+- HIH6130 through I2C
 - TCP echo
 - UDP Echo
 - ADC
 - Telemetry
 - Power Manager
 - SD Card
-- MRF24J40-6LowPan
+- MRF24J40-6LowPan through SPI
-- microXRCEDDS
+- Micro XRCE-DDS through serial

-# STM32L Discovery
+## STM32L Discovery

-- NSH
+- NSH through UART
-- BMP180
+- BMP180 through I2C
-- HIH6130
+- HIH6130 through I2C
 - Power Manager
-- microXRCEDDS
+- Micro XRCE-DDS through serial

-### Repository to be used
+# Repositories to be used

 For the examples listed below, please make use of the branch called `master` for NuttX folder, found at [GitHub](https://github.com/microROS/Nuttx), and the `master` [GitHub branch](https://github.com/microROS/apps) for the apps folder.
 Pull the branches in case you are working under the provided Dockerfiles.

 ----------------------

-# How to configure and flash a board.
+# How to configure and flash a board

-We developed two scripts that will help you to configure and flash the board easily.
+We have developed two scripts that will help you to configure and flash the board easily.
 Go to the `NuttX` folder and write the next commands:

 - To configure: `./scripts/configure.sh <board_model> <example_to_set>`
-- Compile: `make`
+- To compile: `make`
-- Flash: `./scripts/flash.sh <board_model>`
+- To flash: `./scripts/flash.sh <board_model>`

 The configuration script will clean the previous project and set the new configuration.

-The flash script will execute the proper command to upload to the board and execute and `OpenOCD` giving you the chance to debug the MCU.
+The flash script will execute the proper command to upload the firmware to the board and execute it.
+The use of `OpenOCD` gives you the chance to debug the MCU.

 # How to execute NSH under STM32L Discovery